I Don’t Know What Career I Want!

 The career test and your own research should give you a good idea of the kind of direction you want to head in.
 Next, it’s up to you to secure some work experience to test out what careers best suit you.

 Yes, that’s right, work experience isn’t just CV fodder.
 If you do it right, it’s a great way to find out where your future career path lies.

 Once you’ve got your shortlist of potential sectors, it’s always a good idea to find work experience in those areas.

 You can read about things as much as you want, but only once you get your hands dirty and gain practical experience of the working world will you be able to suss out whether certain jobs are right for you.
 Work experience is also a great chance to talk to employees and get their own take on their profession.

 The main thing is to take a positive step forward.
 Actively exploring your career options is far more productive than banging your head against a wall and wailing, “I don’t know what career I want.”
-You might even find the whole process… dare I say it… enjoyable.
+You might even find the whole process — dare we say it — enjoyable.

-After all, you don’t have to choose a career and stick with it for the rest of your life.
+And even if you’ve figured out what it is you want to do, remember that you don’t have to stick with your choice for the rest of your life.
 Often starting one job, or striking out in one direction, will open up doors in other areas.